What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 Pre-Rinse

 - PW or WFI introduced in the system through the main header and then sub-header.
-Flushing of the vessel along with process lines ensures the large-sized soiling or residue is easily removed.
+Flushing of the vessel along process lines ensures large-sized soiling or residue is easily removed.

 - The soiled water then leaves the system through the drain point and therefore this step is once through.
 The effectiveness of this step can be confirmed by installing a suitable turbidity meter in drain locations.